 OnePlus 8 and 8 Pro rumor review: design, specs, price and release date

-The OnePlus 8 will likely look very similar to the OnePlus 7T Pro pictured above
+The OnePlus 8 will look very similar to the OnePlus 7T Pro pictured above

 Of course, there’s plenty more to come in the upcoming months so we’ll make sure to have this post up to date.
-If you think one of the OnePlus 8 models might be your next smartphone, this is the place to keep yourself informed.
-Now let’s get to it!
+If you think one of the OnePlus 8 models might be your next smartphone, here's what you'll be getting.

 OnePlus 8 and 8 Pro design